Zachhi/LinuxShell/README.md

 ### Installing and Executing

 * Download the source code from github, or clone the repository into Visual Studio
-* Type `make` and then execute `/run`
+* Type `make` and then execute `./run`
-* You will want to do this in a virtual enviroment if you edit the files, otherwise you may compromise your computers health
+* You will want to do this in a virtual enviroment if you edit the files, otherwise you may compromise your computer's health

 ## Authors